No Mercy (2017)

-The 2017 No Mercy was the 13th and final No Mercy professional wrestling pay-per-view and livestreaming event produced by WWE.
-It was held exclusively for wrestlers from the promotion's Raw brand division.
-The event took place on September 24, 2017, at Staples Center in Los Angeles, California.
+The 2017 No Mercy was a professional wrestling event produced by WWE.
+It was the 13th No Mercy and took place on September 24, 2017, at Staples Center in Los Angeles, California.
+The event aired via pay-per-view (PPV) and livestreaming and exclusively featured wrestlers from the promotion's Raw brand division.
 No Mercy was discontinued after the 2017 event as following WrestleMania 34 in 2018, WWE discontinued brand-exclusive PPVs, resulting in the reduction of yearly PPVs produced.
+In 2023, however, No Mercy was revived for WWE's developmental brand, NXT.

 Eight matches were contested at the event, including one on the Kickoff pre-show.
 In the main event, Brock Lesnar defeated Braun Strowman to retain the Universal Championship.
 In another marquee match, Roman Reigns defeated John Cena.
-On the undercard, Dean Ambrose and Seth Rollins defeated Cesaro and Sheamus to retain the Raw Tag Team Championship and Alexa Bliss defeated Bayley, Emma, Nia Jax, and Sasha Banks in a fatal five-way match to retain the Raw Women's Championship.
+In other prominent matches, Dean Ambrose and Seth Rollins defeated Cesaro and Sheamus to retain the Raw Tag Team Championship and Alexa Bliss defeated Bayley, Emma, Nia Jax, and Sasha Banks in a fatal five-way match to retain the Raw Women's Championship.

 Production

 Background

 No Mercy was first held by WWE as a United Kingdom-exclusive pay-per-view (PPV) in May 1999.
 A second No Mercy was then held later that same year in October, but in the United States, which established No Mercy as the annual October PPV for the promotion until 2008.
 No Mercy was discontinued in 2009 but it was reinstated in October 2016 following the reintroduction of the brand extension.
-The 2017 event was moved up to September and held on September 24 at Staples Center in Los Angeles, California.
-It was the 13th event in the No Mercy chronology and aired on the WWE Network in addition to traditional PPV.
-While the 2016 event featured wrestlers exclusively from the SmackDown brand, the 2017 event was Raw-exclusive.
+On May 11, 2017, the 2017 event was moved up to September and held on September 24 at Staples Center in Los Angeles, California.
+It was the 13th No Mercy and in addition to airing on traditional PPV, it was available to livestream on the WWE Network.
+Tickets went on sale on July 15.
+While the 2016 event featured wrestlers exclusively from the SmackDown brand division, the 2017 event was Raw-exclusive.